The Only Packing List You Need Before Moving Abroad!

-If you’re on any long haul flight that flies after dark, it is likely to be cold.
-If you’re anything like me, you will get really cold.
+If you’re on any long-haul flight that flies after dark, it is likely to be cold.
 Be sure to wear pants and a long sleeve shirt.
 I also recommend packing a few other things like a beanie, sweatshirt, and wool socks.
-I don’t have the greatest blood circulation either, so to the above, I bundled up in a warm comfy coat.
+I don’t have the best blood circulation either, so I bundled up in a warm comfy coat.

 The air we breathe on planes is a combination of fresh air and recycled cabin air.
 When you’re cruising at an altitude between 35k and 42k the air can get super dry.
-Must haves include travel sized lotion, chapstick, face Lotion, and moisturizing mask.
-The moisturizing mask isn’t a must have, but definitely a nice to have.
-Using it made my skin feel refreshed and less tired, ready to take on the next few busy days of getting settled in Oz.
+For the flight keep travel sized lotion, chapstick, face lotion, and a moisturizing mask in your handbag.
+The moisturizing mask isn’t a must-have, but a nice to have.

-Whether you are traveling or living in a new country you may find yourself in a hostel or a cheap hotel.
+Whether you are traveling or living in a new country, you may find yourself in a hostel or a cheap hotel.
 Bedding and towels may not be as clean as you want.
-Keeping a good sized travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your skin.
+Keeping a bath-size travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your health.

 Makeup can be expensive.
 Even a simple mascara can cost upwards of $20.
-If you need makeup in your every day, I would suggest stocking up on the most expensive products you use or be willing to pay the price.
+If you need makeup in your everyday, I would suggest stocking up on the most expensive products you use.

 CLOTHES & SHOES

-Clothes and shoes fall into both categories of DOs and DONT's.
+Clothes and shoes fall into both categories of DOs and DON'Ts.
 Do bring layer-able clothes for the current season.
-Also, if you plan on working in an office environment, bring a work uniform.
-Like a professional outfit that is simple and comfortable.
-Do bring flip flops for any shared shower situation.
-Bring comfortable walking shoes.
-Remember shoes are heavy, so it's always best to wear your heaviest shoes on your flight.
+Also, pack appropriate work clothes if you are going to work in a professional setting.
+Flip flops are critical for a shared shower situation.
+Comfortable walking shoes are mandatory.
+Lastly, wear your bulkiest shoes on the plane.

 I made the terrible mistake of taking everything I owned with me.
 Well, nearly everything.
 Many dresses and skirts didn’t get used until later in the summer.
-By that time, my fashion sense had changed and I also wasn’t the same size.
-I brought way too many cute shoes that were nothing but extra weight.
+By summertime, my fashion sense had changed, and I wasn’t the same size.

-I bought about six months worth of contact lenses.
-It was pretty easy to get refill them while I was abroad with Specsavers.com.au.
-If I were to do it again, I would only bring a few months supply and refill with Specsavers.com.au.
+If I were to do it again, I would only bring a few months supply of contact lenses and refill with Specsavers.com.au.
 Watch out for holiday specials to get a great deal on your contact needs.